Big Brother Brasil 20: Future appearances

 In 2021, Pyong Lee appeared as a contestant on the first season of Bake Off Celebridades 1, he finished in tied 3rd place in the competition.
 Pyong also appeared in Ilha Record 1, where he runner-up in the competition.

 In 2021, Thelma Assis appeared on Big Brother Brasil 21 as a host in an activity.

 In 2021, Guilherme Napolitano and Lucas Chumbo appeared in No Limite 5.
 Chumbo finished in 13th place, while Guilherme finished in 9th place.

 In 2022, Ivy Moraes, with her boyfriend Nandinho Borges, and Hadson Nery, with his wife Eliza Fagundes, appeared in Power Couple Brasil 6.
 Ivy & Nandinho finished in 8th place, while Hadson & Eliza finished in 5th place.

 In 2022, Guilherme Napolitano appeared in Bake Off Celebridades 2, he finished in 15th place.

 In 2023, Babu Santana and Flayslane Raiane appeared in The Masked Singer Brasil 3.
 Babu, as the Coruja (Owl), placed 6th, while Flayslane, as the DJ Vitória-Régia (DJ Water-Lily), won the competition.

 In 2024, Gizelly Bicalho appeared in A Fazenda 16, she entered in the Warehouse where the public voted for four contestants to move into the main house, she received enough votes to enter in the game and finished in 14th place in the competition.

+In 2026, Babu Santana returned in Big Brother Brasil 26, he finished the competition in 14th place.